luxfi/threshold/README.md

   arithmetic to mitigate timing-leaks
 - **Parallel processing.** When possible, we parallelize heavy computation to speed up protocol execution.
+- **Dynamic resharing** (LSS protocol).
+Add or remove parties from the signing group without downtime or reconstructing the master key.
+Supports automated fault tolerance with state rollback and node eviction.

 ## Usage